tikei/CarND-Term2-P5/README.md

 *psi_error_t = psi_t - psi_des_t*

-The desired angle at time t **psi_des_t** is calculated as the tangential angle of the polynomial f evaluated at x_t, i.e.:
+The desired orientation angle at time t **psi_des_t** is calculated as the tangential angle of the polynomial f evaluated at x_t, i.e.:
 *psi_des_t = arctan( f_prime(x_t) )*, where *f_prime(x_t)* is the derivative value of the polynomial.

 The Global Kinematic Model state vector is then: ( *x_t+1 , y_t+1, psi_t+1, velocity_t+1, cte_t+1, psi_error_t+1* )